fuzzyklein/hw-4.2.0/index.md

 * Log messages to a file.
 * Access a database.
 * Interact with the user through a command line driven interface.
+* Run the Python `http.server` locally and execute a CGI script.
 * Provide a framework for testing.
 * Provide a method of installation (setup.py)
 * Tools for self-documentation